Davidyz/inlayhint-filler.nvim/README.md

 the Lua function `require("inlayhint-filler").fill()`, it'll grab the inlay hint and convert the virtual text into actual code in the buffer:
 ![](./images/modified.png)

+### Language server support
+This plugin is supposed to be language-server-agnostic, but if you encounter any issues with a specific language/language server, please open an issue (preferably following the issue template for bug report).

+## Todo
+- [ ] implement support for visual selection mode.